AndreiCarabelea/infoManagement/README.md

 	Second enter a keyword to search, and enter type of the search: topic ( searches only topics containing the keyword, return their  description and parent topics), description( search for descriptions containing the keyword showing the topic hierarchy they belong to), topic/description  mixed search
 	( combines the previous two types of searches in a single one).
+	If you don't type any keyword, all content will be displayed.
 	If you tick edit file, after browsing to a specific folder you can view the containing files and edit them.

 "Installation"